Meadowsys/wiwi/src/serialiser/spec.md

 - (16) is the same as above, but with a single 16-bit unsigned little endian integer.
 As above, no marker is used.
 This can encode lengths up to 65,535.
 - (XL) means any of the available unsigned integer types may be used to encode the length.
 Theoretically 2¹²⁸ - 1 can be the maximum value for this, but the practical limit is likely well under that (well, at least at time of writing this spec, who knows what technological advancements will happen in the future :p).
 Unless specified otherwise, the length must be serialised/deserialised with a 64-bit int (equivalent to usize on 64bit systems) being the maximum sized type.

 Some collections, will have more than one "length" sort of value.
 For example, the [object array (key deduping)] specialisation type needs to store 3 such values (one for number of unique keys, one for number of objects, and one for number of K/V pairs per object).
 For these collections, there could be 9, 27, 81 markers, or more combinations of the types as needed... but that's, kinda not great to be honest.
-Instead, these collections will have only one marker, then the byte(s) after it will be used to store the variant data.
+Instead, these collections will have only one "top level" marker, then the byte(s) after it will be used to store the variant data.
+These bytes are considered extended markers.
 Each byte can store information for up to 4 variants.
 The highest 2 bits in a byte should be used first, then the next 2, and the next 2, then the 2 least significant bits used fourth.
-Then after, if there's more to encode, move on to the next byte, repeat, etc.
+Then after, if there's more to encode, move on to the next byte, repeat, etc. A value of `0` means empty, `1` means variant (8), `2` means variant (16), and `3` means variant (XL).

-## Core types
+## Core types (outdated)

 These are what are considered to be the "core types".
 These are the basic, most flexible types that wiwi serialiser has, and every type added is another new type that's "fundamentally different" from the other types in some way.

-### None
+### None (outdated)

 Also known as `null` or `nil` in other languages.
 The marker represents the value, so just write the marker byte.